Our House

 The European paper wasp is not native to North America.
 It arrived in the New World sometime before 1981 appearing first in Massachusetts and has since spread westward now occurring as far west as California, Oregon and Washington.
 Its native range is Europe to China and is the most common paper wasp in Western Europe.

 This new wasp makes a larger nest than our native paper wasp species and places these nests in more accessible places.
-Whereas native paper wasps build nests in high, out-of-the-way sites such as along the eves of a roof, European paper wasps build nests closer to the ground in areas where we might accidentally make contact.
+Whereas native paper wasps build nests in high, out-of-the-way sites such as along the eves of a roof, European paper wasps also build nests closer to the ground in areas where we might accidentally make contact.
 Numerous, hidden nests can increase the likelihood of unpleasant encounters between wasps and gardeners (see below).
-Finally, this wasp is such a successful colonizer that it sometimes displaces native paper wasps.
+Finally, this wasp is such a successful colonizer that it sometimes displaces native paper wasp species.

 European paper wasp queen